tiagoporto/swill-boilerplate/README.md

 ## Features

-* Clean the assets (build, images, css, js) in the project to maintain the directory organized
+* Clean the assets (build, images, css, js) in the project to keep the directory organized
 * Compress Images
 * Generate Sprites with .png
 * Generate Sprites with .svg and a .png to fallback